-The genuine temporary entrant requirement (GTE) is an integrity measure to ensure that the Student visa Programme is used as intended and not used by international students as a way of maintaining de facto permanent residency in Australia.
+The genuine temporary entrant (GTE) requirement is an integrity measure to ensure that the student visa programme is used as intended and not as a way for international students to maintain ongoing residency in Australia.

-- if the applicant is a minor – the intention of a parent, legal guardian or spouse of the applicant
+- if you are under 18 years of age, the intention of your parent, legal guardian or spouse of the applicant

 - any other relevant matter.